Gheorghe Mihail

 During the interwar period, Mihail continued his rise: commander of a Sinaia-based vânători de munte battalion (1922); divisional chief of staff at Sinaia (1925), promoted to colonel and commander of an army group in the same town (1930); infantry regiment commander at Brașov (autumn 1930); regiment commander at Făgăraș (1931); army intelligence section chief (1933); brigadier-general (autumn 1934); staff chief of a military inspectorate (April 1936).
 From 1937 to 1939, he was chief of the Royal Household for King Carol II and served as director of the National Military Circle.
 In 1939, he was made division general, commanding the army's Second Corps until 1940.
 From February to November 1939, he entered the Defense Ministry as a deputy state secretary in four successive governments.
 He was subsequently made commander of an army corps in Dobruja.
 From July 4 to August 23, 1940, he was Deputy Prime Minister under Ion Gigurtu.
 A trusted adviser to the king, he functioned as a sort of Carlist supervisor inside the government.
 He then served as Chief of the Romanian General Staff from August 23 to September 6.
 That day, General Ion Antonescu assumed full powers as Conducător, put Mihail on reserve status and placed him under house arrest in Sinaia.
 During World War II, he developed a relationship of trust with King Michael I.

 Mihail was reactivated on August 23, 1944, the day of Royal coup d'état, and again functioned as Chief of the General Staff from that point until October 12.
 The same year, he was made army corps general and then army general, also serving as general inspector of the infantry and army.
 Recalled from duty in August 1946, he was sent into the reserves one year later.
 In January 1948, the new communist regime arrested Mihail at Sinaia and took him to Bucharest for questioning.
 Manuscripts found in his home were particularly damning; these included, in the prosecutor's view, "a multitude of phrases containing insults and slanders addressed to the USSR and the Romanian regime".
 He was charged with sabotage alongside "a group of landowning saboteurs in Ilfov County" and held for two years.
 He was subsequently accused of "intense activity against the working classes".
 In January 1957, he was sentenced to twelve years' imprisonment, scheduled to end in 1960.
 However, he was released that October.
 Mihail had passed through the prisons at Văcărești, Pitești, Ocnele Mari, Sighet, and Jilava.
 He settled in Bucharest, where he died nearly a quarter-century later.
 He is buried at Șețu Cemetery, in Sinaia.
+A street in Sibiu is named after him.